carsoncole/tree-recycle/README.md

 # Tree Recycle

-The Tree Recycle application is a customizable public website that does the jobs of taking tree recycle pick-up reservations and donations, sending out confirmations and a reminder on the pick-up date.
+The Tree Recycle application provides customizable public website that does the multiple jobs of taking tree recycle pick-up reservations and donations, sending out confirmations and a reminder on the pick-up date.
 On the administrative side, the application organizes reservations into pickup routes, and integrating with Google and Apple Maps to show pickup locations.

+This application was originally designed to assist in managing a BSA Scout tree recycling fundraiser, however it could be used by any organization.

 ## Requirements